 All year you can enjoy several excellent exhibitions, like the indoor exhibition “We won the land” where you walk through tableaus from Norwegian history from the ice age till today.

-The Christmas market is on the first weekend of advent, with Christmas decorated historic homes, stalls selling quality products and lots of activities for children.
+The Christmas market the first weekend of advent is worth a visit.
+Experience Christmas decorated historic homes, stalls selling quality products and lots of activities for children.

 There is also a Children's Winter Day in February and a Children's Summer Day in the end of August, both with lots of activities for children of all ages.
 At June 23rd Maihaugen offers traditional Norwegian Midsummer celebration.

 TripAdvisor Traveller Rating: